-Any allegation of abuse made against a member of Staff or contractor, where the allegation might indicate that a person might pose a risk of harm will be reported straight away to the Headmaster.
-In cases where the Headmaster is the subject of such an allegation, it will be reported to the Board of Directors Representative (See Allegations flowchart Appendix C).
-The School will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2022).
+Any allegation of abuse made against a member of staff or contractor, where the allegation might indicate that a person might pose a risk of harm will be reported straight away to the Headmaster.
+In cases where the Headmaster is the subject of such an allegation, it will be reported to the Board of Directors Representative (See Allegations flowchart Appendix E).
+The School will follow the procedures set out in Part Four of 'Keeping Children Safe in Education' (2023).

-The School will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', (2022) and the School's Code of Conduct openness amongst the Staff body where conversations about homelife and life outside of school take place naturally.
+The School will consult with the LADO in the event of an allegation being made against a member of staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', (2023) and the School's Code of Conduct.

+The 2018 update to the Childcare Act, 2006 states that "schools are no longer required to establish whether a member of staff providing, or employed to work in childcare, is disqualified by association."
+"Schools are not entitled to ask their staff questions about cautions or convictions of someone living or working in their household."
+The School will instead engender an atmosphere of openness amongst the staff body where conversations about homelife and life outside of school take place naturally.
 This will occur through regular informal conversations or at periodic review points.
-Staff should feel comfortable reporting any issues in their homelife that could have any effect on the safety of the pupils, in such cases the School will make reasonable adjustments to risk assess against such issues, e.g. banning of individuals from the school site.
+Staff should feel comfortable reporting any issues in their homelife that could have any effect on the safety of the pupils, in such cases the School will make reasonable adjustments to risk assess against such issues, e.g. banning of individuals from the School site.
 Staff must understand their responsibility to report such situations under their safeguarding duty.